-- 32.0 The GIS will seek to reduce exposure to geo-political impact on credit risk by investing in companies that operate in stable economies.
-In particular, the GIS recognises a particular linkage between countries' national finances and their banking sectors, and considers sovereign credit ratings to be related to national financial stability. - 33.0 Maximum exposures to non-UK financial institutions apply by country, based on the relevant sovereign ratings outlined in the table below:
+31.0 The GIS will seek to reduce exposure to geo-political impact on credit risk by investing in companies that operate in stable economies.
+In particular, the GIS recognises a particular linkage between

+- countries' national finances and their banking sectors, and considers sovereign credit ratings to be related to national financial stability. - 32.0 Maximum exposures to non-UK financial institutions apply by country, based on the relevant sovereign ratings outlined in the table below:

 Max.
 Aggregate Exposure (%) Fitch Sovereign Rating S&P Sovereign Rating Moody's Sovereign Rating

 25 AAA AAA Aaa

 15 AA+ AA+ Aa1

-5 Α Α Α
+5 Α А Α

-34.0 Where more than one rating is available the lowest common denominator will be used, unless in the opinion of the CIO there is an overriding reason to favour or disregard a particular agency's view.
-The use of this discretion will be reported in the following weekly report to the Syndics.

-- 35.0 For non-UK, non-financial institutions, or in circumstances such as an instrument being issued through a subsidiary domiciled in one country but guaranteed or otherwise secured by a parent in another, the risks and appropriate country limit (if any, in the case of multinational corporations) in which to aggregate the exposure will be considered on a case by case basis and determined by the CIO.
-A written copy of the assessment of each such counterparty and/or instrument will be filed with the investment and shared with the Syndics at the next quarterly review meeting. - 36.0 Any member of the investment team may decline to place an investment and the CIO may indefinitely suspend any counterparty or group of counterparties on the basis of geo-political risk considerations, howsoever arising.
+- 33.0 Where more than one rating is available the lowest common denominator will be used, unless in the opinion of the Manager there is an overriding reason to favour or disregard a particular agency's view.
+The use of this discretion will be reported in the following weekly report to the Syndics. - 34.0 For non-UK, non-financial institutions, or in circumstances such as an instrument being issued through a subsidiary domiciled in one country but guaranteed or otherwise secured by a parent in another, the risks and appropriate country limit (if any, in the case of multinational corporations) in which to aggregate the exposure will be considered on a case by case basis and determined by the Manager.
+A written copy of the assessment of each such counterparty and/or instrument will be filed with the investment and shared with the Syndics at the next quarterly review meeting. - 35.0 The Manager may decline to place an investment and may indefinitely suspend any counterparty or group of counterparties on the basis of geo-political risk considerations, howsoever arising.
 Such use of discretion will be reviewed at weekly team meetings and where restrictions are imposed or subsequently withdrawn, this will be shared with the Syndics as part of weekly reporting.